 Breathe through your nose at night—> tape your mouth

-Of all the things I’ve ever tried, taping my mouth at night has probably had the greatest positive impact on my health.
-I would even argue that this entire website and all of my research is the result of the energy I gained from taping at night.
+Of all the things I’ve tried, taping my mouth at night has had the greatest positive impact on my health.
+I would argue that this entire website and all of my research is the result of the energy I gained from taping at night.
 Of course, not everyone will respond in the same way I did.
-But, taping requires very little effort for health benefits it provides.
+But, taping requires very little effort for the health benefits it provides.
 Therefore, I believe Principle 2 is not only the easiest, but the most important of them all.

 “Therefore, the diabetic subjects examined have a loss of the parasympathetic tone during nighttime and hence a marked prevalence in sympathetic tone both during day and night without day-night changes in sympathovagal balance.” - Bernardi et al. (1992)